course-kit/guides/quick-start.md

 If you haven't used them before, **Netlify functions** are Node.js scripts you can add to your site that will be run in a secure context upon being requested.

-In the template used to create your site there will be a function already created: *functions/purchase-callback.js*.
+In the template used to create your site, there will be a function already created: *functions/purchase-callback.js*.
 When you deployed your site, this function was automatically deployed by Netlify to the URL `<your netlify url>/.netlify/functions/purchase-callback`.

-This function is the "purchase callback" has the job of responding to a Stripe webhook and then calling the correct enrollment URL with the user data which it grabs from POST body.
+This function is the "purchase callback" and has the job of responding to a Stripe webhook and then calling the correct enrollment URL with the user data which it grabs from POST body.

 You don't need to change this function at all, but you will need to now set up the Stripe webhook which will activate this function.

 ## Creating a Stripe webhook

-To create a **Strip webhook**, go back to the Stripe dashboard and go to *Developers > Webhooks* and click "Add an endpoint".
+To create a **Stripe webhook**, go back to the Stripe dashboard and go to *Developers > Webhooks* and click "Add an endpoint".

 While you can test your webhook locally using Stripe CLI, to keep this guide simple we’re going to skip straight to deployment.
 So for the *Endpoint URL* field, provide your purchase callback's deployed URL which will be: